Canop/broot/website/docs/documentation/usage.md

 # Export a tree

-If you want to use the pruned tree view out of broot (for example for a documentation), you may use the `:print_tree` verb.
+If you want to use the pruned tree out of broot (for example for a documentation), you may use the `:print_tree` verb.

-In can be used in several ways.
+It can be used in several ways.

 The easiest is to just execute it from inside the application (the verb is also accessible with the `:pt` shortcut).
 This quits broot and you find the tree on your console, without the status line and the input, but with the same filtering state as when you were browsing.